 You may also download the PowerPoint, and read it at your preferred pace.

 3. A Lewis & Clark employee will confirm your volunteer application, and create a brief biography for you based on the information you provided in the survey.
 The bio will be online, but your preferred contact information will only be provided to students by the Career Center.

 4. Stand by for students to contact you.
 The volume of contact you can expect from students will depend on how many students have similar career interest to your field of expertise.
 Your information will be kept by the Career Center and will not be given to students who have not received training on how to approach potential business contacts.

-Are you a student looking to get involved with the ACC?Visit the Career Development Center for more information.
+Are you a student looking to get involved with the PCC?Visit the Career Center for more information.

-Check out the Alumni Career Corps Tool Kit for reference during your one-one-one sessions with students.
+Check out the Pioneerfor reference during your one-one-one sessions with students.